Nonclassical traits in multi-copy state discrimination: Introduction

-But the question is not only about how many copies there are.
+Traditionally, state discrimination has been studied in a setting where only one system is sent to the receiver, who is then tasked to discriminate the state.
+It would make sense, though, that chances of success are increased if multiple instances (copies) of the state in question are prepared and sent.
+This version of state discrimination is known as \textit{multi-copy state discrimination}.
+The idea of providing multiple copies of a state to fulfill a task is not new and has been studied in different scenarios \cite{Acin01,roy2026quantumstateexclusioncopies} as well as in state discrimination \cite{Audenaert07,Higgins_2011}.
+The question is not only about how many copies are sent.
 More importantly, one should ask: What are we going to do with them?
 Multiple copies pave the way to the complex field of measurement strategies.
-It is natural to consider scenarios, in which each single copy is sent to an individual party respectively.
-Now, what is the best they can do given some framework conditions?
-They can follow two classes of strategies in principle: In short, the - spacelike separated - parties individually measure their states and communicate with the others until someone makes the final guess.
+It is natural to consider scenarios in which each copy is sent to a different party.
+What, then, is the best they can do under a given set of constraints?
+In broad terms, their strategies can be divided into two classes.
+Spacelike separated parties measure their states individually and communicate with the others until someone makes the final guess.
 This is known under the terminology \textit{local operations and classical communication} (LOCC).
-On the other hand, they could stick together and perform one global, one-shot operation on the whole composite system.
-Hence, this is called \textit{global} operations.
+Or, they could stick together and perform one global, one-shot operation on the whole composite system.
+Hence, this is called \textit{global} operation.
 We will discuss certain classes of strategies later.
 A more comprehensive study was done in \cite{Chitambar_2014}.
 The hope is that in the latter case, one could make use of correlations in the composite system and measurement setting.
 However, it is more difficult to implement global operations in practice as they require quantum memory and joint quantum operations.
 It is thus interesting to find gaps between classes of strategies, which allow for evaluating tradeoffs, but also have foundational implications.
 This is because in classical theory, there is no difference between local and global operations as there is only one choice of measurement.

 In this work, we investigate minimum‑error discrimination of multi-copy states with the following focus: What are the conditions to outperform classical theory in multi-copy state discrimination and what are the conditions for perfect discrimination in a given setting?
 The first step involves finding bounds to classical theory, which will be the quantities to which we compare other theories.
 The first one will be quantum theory, which has to compete against classical theory in a bit vs. qubit comparison.
 We extend our investigations to other operational theories, specifically looking into local strategies motivated by the question: Is it the local state space or the structure of the global measurements that allow for advantage over using classical system for the task?
 Our results may later be used as benchmarks, for instance, by testing if a quantum protocol exceeds the classical bound.